 This specifies the relative time for completing the experiment (that is, higher settings take longer).

 Feature Brain Level: Displays the feature brain level for the experiment.
 For more information, see feature_brain1.

 Feature evolution: Displays the number of individuals and maximum number of iterations that will be run in this experiment.

 Early stopping: Early stopping will take place if the experiment doesn’t improve the score for the specified amount of iterations.

 Specify the relative interpretability for this experiment.
 Higher values favor more interpretable models.
 Changing the interpretability level affects the feature pre-pruning strategy, monotonicity constraints, and the feature engineering search space.

-Note: Monotonicity constraints are used in Decision Trees, XGBoost Dart, XGBoost GBM, LightGBM, and LightGBM Random Forest models.
+Note: Monotonicity constraints are used in XGBoost GBM, XGBoost Dart, LightGBM, and Decision Tree models.

 Feature engineering search space: This represents the transformers that will be used during the experiment.